RJ Jacinto: Career

 He also owned Ventures Rural Bank, which he later sold and is now known as AMA Bank.

 Through his show RJ Sunday Jam, he is claimed to be the first to establish "teleradyo" - a simulcast of radio on TV which was the model for ABS-CBN's DZMM TeleRadyo, the #1 AM radio station in the country.

+In 1992, he ran and lost in the Philippine senatorial elections, placing 42nd overall under the Lakas–NUCD (top 24 candidates win seats).

 Bistro RJ, RJ Bar and RJ Bistro

 On July 25, 1986, Jacinto set up Bistro RJ, a rock and roll music lounge and restaurant located at Arnaiz Avenue, Makati, Metro Manila which became popular for those who were into singing and dancing.
 At the time, live bands traveled abroad to make a living and the night circuit in Manila depended on piano bars and discos.
 Jacinto decided to hire live bands to provide financial opportunities as well as to revive the night life in the Philippines through live music.

 Bistro RJ was renamed RJ Bar in 1991.
 It relocated to the Mandarin Oriental Manila Hotel in 1997 and later to Gil Puyat Avenue and subsequently Jupiter Street, all in Makati, Metro Manila.

-In 2010, RJ Bar was renamed RJ Bistro and relocated to the Dusit Thani Hotel Manila in Makati, Metro Manila. and in December 10 of the Same Year, RJ Bistro was re-opened at the Lower Level of Dusit Thani Hotel in Makati, Metro Manila.
+In 2010, RJ Bar was renamed RJ Bistro and relocated to the Dusit Thani Hotel Manila in Makati, Metro Manila. and in December 10 of the Same Year, RJ Bistro was re-opened at the Lower Level of the same hotel.